ecshreve/portfolio/README.md

 # ecs-site

 This is a personal website I built for fun as a React Application.
-The site is hosted at https://shreve.dev/
+The site is not live anymore, but was previously hosted at https://shreve.dev/, which has been updated as of 12/20/2023.

 ## Overview